gbv/jskos-server/README.md

 }
 ```

-The provided configuration files (user config and environment config) will be validated with the provided [JSON Schema](https://json-schema.org) file under `config/config.schema.json` (public URI: https://gbv.github.io/jskos-server/status.schema.json).
-If validation fails, **JSON Server will refuse to start!** Please check whether your configuration is correct after each change.
-If there is something wrong, the console output will try to provide you with enough detail to fix the issue.
+#### Server configuration

-If you are [running jskos-server behind a reverse proxy](#running-behind-a-reverse-proxy), it is necessary to provide the `baseUrl` key as well as the `proxies` key in your configuration (example for our production API):**
+If you are [running jskos-server behind a reverse proxy](#running-behind-a-reverse-proxy), it is necessary to provide the `baseUrl` key as well as the `proxies` key in your configuration.
+For example:
-See also:

 ```json
 {
   "baseUrl": "https://coli-conc.gbv.de/api/",